LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 Now, any tags associated with the given event will display nicely.

-To enable easy access to the form to add a tag, add the following link below the table.
+To make it easy for users to add a tag to an event, add the following link below the table.

 .. sourcecode:: html
    :lineno-start: 25